Trump inauguration moved indoors due to freezing weather – DW – 01/17/2025

 Temperatures are expected near 22 degrees (minus-6 Celsius) at noon during Trump's swearing-in ceremony, which is set to be the coldest since Ronald Raegan's second inauguration saw temperatures dip to 7 degrees.

-Freezing temperatures are set to affect millions, with the stage set for conditions to rival the bitter cold of 2014.
+Freezing temperatures are set to affect millions this time, with the stage set for conditions to rival the bitter cold of 2014.

-As many as 80 million people are set to experience subzero temperatures at some point, and another 50 million people are set to experience temperatures below -10 degrees.
+As many as 80 million people are set to experience subzero temperatures at some point between this weekend and next week, and another 50 million people are set to experience temperatures below -10 degrees.

 rm/rc (Reuters, AFP)